 Roof -Shape & Pitch

-The building dimensions of your roof are extremely important to consider when constructing your steel warehouse building.
+The building dimensions of your roof are extremely important to consider when constructing a metal warehouse building.
 Make sure you look at both the shape and the pitch of the roof as rigid frame metal buildings can come with several types of roofing options and you want to make sure you get the roof that will best suit your warehouse needs.

 Once the design of your building has been established, there are a few more things to consider before the actual building begins and they include: